dheerajsharma0401/Content-Based-Image-Retrieval-CBIR-/README.md

 # Matlab code for Content Based Image Retrieval

-This repository contains Matlab code for paper entitled "An Integrated Approach to Content Based Image Retrieval" [1].
-The images are downloaded from [2]

 # Program Design

 The program can be run using Matlab.
 I tried to use as less toolbox as possible so the program is portable to all versions of Matlab.
 Therefore, I avoid using GUI as I am not quite sure that the library of the GUI for each version of matlab is similar.